Better smile, better health

 - Appointments are often scheduled for one hour and always on the same day of the week when the supervising faculty instructor is here.

-- Appointments are usually scheduled on 1 - 6 week intervals.
+- Appointments are usually scheduled on 1 to 6-week intervals.

-- Fee for treatment: payment is due at the start of treatment in full or can be paid by a payment plan for those who qualify.
+- Fee for treatment: payment is due at the start of treatment in full or paid by a payment plan for those who qualify.

 - Retention: one set of retainers and retention appointments for two years are included.

 With good cooperation, treatment will be completed as quickly as possible.
-If cooperation is poor, for example due to inadequate tooth brushing, frequent broken braces, or missed appointments, treatment will take longer and teeth may be damaged.
+If cooperation is poor, for example, due to inadequate tooth brushing, frequently broken braces, or missed appointments, treatment will take longer, and teeth may be damaged.
 A patient with poor cooperation may be charged additional fees and (or) dismissed from the orthodontic clinic.

 What is limited orthodontic treatment?

-Limited treatment may be appropriate for patients may not have all of their permanent teeth present or may need only a few teeth moved with orthodontic appliances.
-Work done for these patients may also be called limited, partial, interceptive or Phase I treatment.
+Limited treatment may be appropriate for patients who may not have all of their permanent teeth present or may need only a few teeth moves with orthodontic appliances.
+Work done for these patients may also be called limited, partial, interceptive, or Phase I treatment.

 Limited treatment is intended to address a problem involving only one or a few teeth, or to minimize a developing problem.
-The treatment indicated at the time of the screening is of a limited nature and is not intended to address all problems that exist, or that may later develop.
-For children, additional, partial or full orthodontic treatment may also be necessary in the future after all of the permanent teeth have erupted.
-If additional treatment is needed, there will be separate (additional) fees for this treatment.
+The treatment indicated at the time of the screening is of a limited nature and is not intended to address all problems that exist or that may later develop.
+Additional, partial or full orthodontic treatment may also be necessary for children after all of the permanent teeth have erupted.
+If further treatment is needed, there will be separate (additional) fees for this treatment.